About Us

 The Rev. Virginia Musselman

-Interim Director of NGLI Women's Leadership Network
+Director of NGLI Women's Leadership Network

 Virginia Musselman has served with WLN since its beginning in 2019.
 She was ordained to the diaconate in AMiA in 2011 and transferred to ACNA in 2014.
 She holds an MDiv from Regent Divinity and has served multiple churches in Virginia and North Carolina as deacon and Associate Pastor.
 Virginia is passionate about building bridges where there are differences, preaching, pastoral care and helping women from fundamentalist backgrounds find their voice and value in God.
 She and her husband John have two small children and recently moved back to her hometown of Little Rock, Arkansas where she serves with Rez Little Rock, a new Contemplative Community.

-Kathy Ayres
+Deacon Kathy Ayres

-Kathy Ayres
+Deacon Kathy Ayres

-Coordinator for Access Leadership Network
+Director of Access Leadership Network

 Kathy Ayres grew up in a strong Christian family and has been actively volunteering in ministry since her teen years.
 Kathy and her husband Bob have six adult children who came to them through adoption (two of whom are deaf) and a dozen delightful grandchildren!
 Together in 2000, Bob and Kathy established Deaf Teen Quest (DTQ), which now is a national ministry of Youth For Christ USA.
 After a 35-year career in Occupational Therapy, Kathy sensed a call to ministry with people affected by disabilities and is in the ordination process to serve as a vocational deacon.
 She is pursuing a Master of Arts in Religion with a focus on Catechesis & Christian Formation at Trinity School for Ministry.
 Kathy has a passion to help churches become more accessible, creating communities of belonging for growth and service for individuals with and without disabilities.
 Kathy and Bob live in Gainesville, Florida, and serve at Servants of Christ Anglican Church.
 They enjoy riding their electric bikes, exploring small towns and classic architecture, as well as good food and fellowship with family and friends near and far.

 The Ven.
-Jessica H. Jones, PhD
+Jessica H. Jones, Ph.D.

 The Ven.
-Jessica H. Jones, PhD
+Jessica H. Jones, Ph.D.

 Diocesan Canon Coordinator

-The Rev. Bryan Sims, PhD
+The Rev. Bryan Sims, Ph.D.

-The Rev. Bryan Sims, PhD
+The Rev. Bryan Sims, Ph.D.

 Leadership and Organizational Change Coach